MineAnyBuild/MineAnyBuild/README.md

 ```

-2. Run the `json_parser_blueprint` function in `/mineanybuild/utils.py` to transform the response of MLLM-based agents into *blueprint* 3D matrix in JSON format.
+2. Run the `json_parser_blueprint()` function in `/mineanybuild/utils.py` to transform the response of MLLM-based agents into *blueprint* 3D matrix in JSON format.

 ### Open-source MLLMs

-Run the following code based on the type of open-source MLLMs you want to run.
+1. Run the following codes based on the type of open-source MLLMs you want to run.

 ```
 python /mineanybuild/internvl.py --task [Spatial_Understanding|Spatial_Reasoning|Creativity|Executable_Spatial_Plan_Generation|Spatial_Commonsense]